 |Obstetrical analgesia||1||20 to 30||200 to 300|

 * Dose determined by number of dermatomes to be anesthetized (2 to 3 mL/dermatome).

 THE ABOVE SUGGESTED CONCENTRATIONS AND VOLUMES SERVE ONLY AS A GUIDE.
 OTHER VOLUMES AND CONCENTRATIONS MAY BE USED PROVIDED THE TOTAL MAXIMUM RECOMMENDED DOSE IS NOT EXCEEDED.

-Sterilization, Storage and Technical Procedures : Disinfecting agents containing heavy metals, which cause release of respective ions (mercury, zinc, copper, etc.) should not be used for skin or mucous membrane disinfection as they have been related to incidence of swelling and edema.
-When chemical disinfection of multi-dose vials is desired, either isopropyl alcohol (91%) or 70% ethyl alcohol is recommended.
-Many commercially available brands of rubbing alcohol, as well as solutions of ethyl alcohol not of USP grade, contain denaturants which are injurious to rubber and, therefore, are not to be used.
-It is recommended that chemical disinfection be accomplished by wiping the vial stopper thoroughly with cotton or gauze that has been moistened with the recommended alcohol just prior to use.
+Disinfecting agents containing heavy metals, which cause release of respective ions (mercury, zinc,copper, etc.) should not be used for skin or mucous membrane disinfection as they have been related to incidents of swelling and edema.
+When chemical disinfection of multi-dose vials is desired, either isopropyl alcohol (91%) or ethyl alcohol (70%) is recommended.
+Many commercially available brands of rubbing alcohol, as well as solutions of ethyl alcohol not of USP grade, contain denaturants which are injurious to rubber and therefore are not to be used.
+It is recommended that chemical disinfection be accomplished by wiping the vial stopper th roughly with cotton or gauze that has been moistened with the recommended alcohol just prior to use.

 How is JTT Physicians Kit Supplied

 Lidocaine Hydrochloride Injection, USP is supplied as follows: